 In cities throughout Ohio, the workplace is now more diverse than ever it has ever have been with native-born workers working alongside immigrants employees of vast number of national origins.
-Unfortunately, since post-9/11 and recent attacks around the world, anti-immigrant atmosphere has become more widespread and prevalent in Cincinnati, Cleveland, Columbus, Toledo, Youngstown, and Dayton, and all cities and towns across Ohio, as well as across the United States.
+Unfortunately, since post-9/11 and recent attacks around the world, anti-immigrant atmosphere and national origin discrimination has become more widespread and prevalent in Cincinnati, Cleveland, Columbus, Toledo, Youngstown, and Dayton, and all cities and towns across Ohio, as well as across the United States.
 But, under Ohio Revised Code § 4112.02, Title VII of the Civil Rights Act of 1964, and the Civil Rights Act of 1866, it is illegal for any employer to discriminate against an employee because of the employee’s national origin or ethnic background.
 These employment laws expressly prohibits national origin from adversely impacting decisions to hire, fire, promote, demote, set compensation and other terms and conditions of employment.

 Whether an employee or job applicant’s ancestry is Mexican, Puerto Rican, Jamaican, Dominican, Polish, Irish, Russian, Ukrainian, Japanese, Korean, Vietnamese, Iraqi, American Indian, or any other nationality, that person is entitled to the same employment opportunities as anyone else.
 Our national origin attorneys also protect the legal rights of workers from Africa, the Middle East, South Asia, East Asia, the former Soviet Union and Eastern Europe, or anywhere in Latin America.
 Under these national origin employment laws, your boss, manager, and/or supervisor cannot discriminate based on the fact or even belief that an employee is married to or associated with someone of a national origin group; is a member of a specific ethnically related organization or group; attends a school, church, temple or mosque generally associated with a particular national origin group; or has a surname associated with a national origin group.